The Bankrate promise

 What is FDIC insurance?

 During the Great Depression, insurance for banks was not available.
 So when banks failed, Americans lost their savings.
-Now when banks fail, the FDIC steps in to protect depositors.
+Now when banks fail, the FDIC steps in to protect depositors and their money.

 “Bank failures are unusual,” says Mark Hamrick, Bankrate’s senior economic analyst and Washington bureau chief.
 “But when they happen, affecting covered institutions, FDIC coverage is important.”